YFolla/mock_api_data/README.md

 # Mock API Data Server

-A RESTful API server for accessing and analyzing mock usage data.
+A RESTful API server for accessing and analyzing mock usage and conversation data.

 ## Features

-- **RESTful API**: Access mock usage data through a well-designed API
+- **RESTful API**: Access mock data through a well-designed API
 - **Filtering**: Filter data by various parameters
 - **Pagination**: Control the amount of data returned
-- **Statistics**: Get summary statistics of the usage data
+- **Statistics**: Get summary statistics of the data
-- **User-specific data**: Retrieve data for specific users
+- **User-specific data**: Retrieve data for specific users or conversations

 ## Tech Stack